-Disruption to supply chains has been a global issue since the onset of COVID-19 in early 2020.
+Supply chain disruptions have been a global issue since the onset of COVID-19 in early 2020.

 Australian cattle and sheep producers have been somewhat shielded from this as the herd and flock rebuild has limited export supply since late 2019.
 However, as the rebuild matures and producers seeks to capitalise on high prices, supply chain disruptions may become more apparent.